AutherOrg/auther-client/README.md

 ### Issuing process

-At the moment, there's only 1 process which uses a .csv file for the list of recipients, signatures and models.
++ Certificates are built from Models (course name, description etc.) and Templates.

-1. You must at least create 1 signature
++ Models need at least 1 signature (the course responsible).

-2. You must at least create 1 model
+There is 1 signature by default, 1 model by default and 1 template by default.

+You can easily:
++ Add, edit, remove signatures
++ Same for models

+For templates, see the adhoc doc section.

-3. You must have a .csv file listing your recipients (example below)
+Finally, to issue a certificate batch, you need a .csv file listing your recipients, like this:

 recipients.csv:
 ````